 10. What are the chances of my dog catching Alabama rot?

 Thankfully, very slim.
-There are 8.5 million dogs in the UK and fewer than 150 have been diagnosed with Alabama rot.
+There are 8.5 million dogs in the UK and only a few hundred have been diagnosed with the disease.
 That works out at less than 0.002% of the dog population.

 11. Can Alabama rot affect humans?

-Owners of dogs with Alabama rot have not been affected by the illness and there is no evidence to suggest it can spread between animals and humans.
+Owners of dogs with the disease have not been affected by the illness and there is no evidence to suggest it can spread between animals and humans.
 The condition, however, does have some similarities to diseases found in humans and data is being used from those cases to help determine how to treat affected dogs.